 7 Best HR Practices for Leader Retention

-Though retaining top leaders can be a challenge, there are best HR practices for leader retention.
-We found that companies using these seven best practices directly impact leader intentions to stay in their organizations.
+Though retaining top leaders can be a challenge, there are HR best practices for leader retention.
+We found these seven best practices to directly impact leader intentions to stay in their organizations.

 Though coaching may come naturally to some, it may be a skill that needs to be developed for others.
 So, offering consistent training opportunities to help leaders coach and develop others will ensure upcoming leaders get coaching when they need it.

-Checking in with leaders to see if they have all the information and tools to be effective will help keep an ongoing pulse on needs as they arise.
-When more is needed, the HR team can partner with other departments to provide leaders with what they need.
+Using a framework to check in with leaders to see if they have all the information and tools to be effective will help keep an ongoing pulse on needs as they arise.
+When more is needed, the HR team can partner with other departments to provide leaders with what they need to thrive.

 Pay Attention to Warning Signs